-JOG was founded in March 2014 from humble beginnings.
-The company was launched with the belief that a cyclical recovery was, in time, inevitable.
+JOG was founded in March 2014 with realistic ambitions.
+The Company was launched with the belief that a cyclical recovery was, in time, inevitable.
 JOG quickly identified opportunity in the UK North Sea, which was enduring a sustained crisis following years of under investment, declining production and unsustainable high costs, against a backdrop of falling oil prices.

 Against a backdrop of sub $30 oil prices, JOG launched a farm out process of our operated P2170 Licence in February 2016.
-We were very encouraged by the response we received from multiple major oil companies and ultimately concluded a deal with oil major Statoil, who, like us, saw the significant exploration potential in the Verbier oil prospect.
+We were very encouraged by the response we received from multiple major oil companies and ultimately concluded a deal with oil major Statoil (whose name has subsequently changed to Equinor), who, like us, saw the significant exploration potential in the Verbier oil prospect.
 JOG managed the process technically and commercially to achieve the best deal and retain maximum value.
-This resulted in what we believe to be the first promoted farm out deal to be done in the UK North Sea in over three years, which led to a drilling commitment by Statoil for a summer 2017 well campaign.
+This resulted in what we believe to be the first promoted farm out deal to be done in the UK North Sea in over three years, which led to a drilling commitment by Statoil (whose name has subsequently changed to Equinor) for a summer 2017 well campaign.

 2017 was a landmark year for JOG, as we were the catalyst for the drilling of three exploration wells in the UKCS one of which resulted in the highly publicised Verbier oil discovery.
-Initial Operator estimates of gross recoverable resources are between 25 and 130 million barrels of oil equivalent, with a minimum proven recoverable volume in the immediate vicinity of the wellbore of 25 million barrels of oil equivalent.
-JOG’s working interest in this discovery and other exploration prospects on the licence is a material 18%.
+Initial Operator estimates of gross recoverable resources were between 25 and 130 million barrels of oil equivalent, with a minimum proven recoverable volume in the immediate vicinity of the wellbore of 25 million barrels of oil equivalent.
+JOG’s working interest in this discovery and other exploration prospects on the licence is now a material 88%.
 The creation of value for our shareholders to this stage has been significant.
 JOG plc raised £2.4m gross from both new and existing shareholders, including management prior to the discovery.
 Post completion of the Verbier drilling campaign, our cash position was approximately £1.8m.
-JOG’s ownership in the largest conventional oil discovery to be made in UK North Sea during 2017 was created from a net expenditure of just £0.6m.
+JOG’s ownership in the discovery was created from a net expenditure of just £0.6m.